aubreyrjones/lemon-py/README.md

 Available functions are as follows:

-* `ParseNode* p->push_root(ParseNode *root)`
+* `ParseNode* p->push_root(ParseNode *root)` - sets the overall result
-* `ParseNode* p->(ParseValue const& value, ChildrenPack const& children = {}, int64_t line = -1)`
-* `ParseNode* node->pb(ParseNode *child)`
-* `ParseNode* node->l(int)`

-`push_root()` sets the overall result for the Parser parse operation.
+  for the Parser parse operation.
 If you don't `push_root` some node (usually in the top level rule), no results will be generated from parsing.
 Returns the newly-set root node.

+* `ParseNode* p->(ParseValue const& value, ChildrenPack const& children = {}, int64_t line = -1)` -
-`mn()` stands for `make_node`, and creates a new ParseNode.
-You can pass in either a Token or a string production name for the first value; an initializer list of `ParseNode*` children for the second argument; and a line number to associate with the node.
+ stands for `make_node`, and creates a new ParseNode.
+You can pass in either a `Token` or a string production name for the first value; an initializer list of `ParseNode*` children for the second argument;
+ and a line number to associate with the node.
 If you pass a Token for the first argument, the line is automatically filled in for you; for non-terminal productions, you'll need to assign the node its line manually.
 This is the workhorse of the API.
 Returns the newly-created node.

-`pb()` stands for `push_back` and adds a child to right of a node's existing children.
+* `ParseNode* node->pb(ParseNode *child)` - stands for `push_back` and
+  adds a child to right of a node's existing children.
 Note that this function is defined on the `ParseNode`, not on the `Parser`, and so is called with some Lemon-aliased or newly-constructed node and not with `p->`.
 Returns the _containing_ (not child) node.

-`l()` is also defined on the node, and sets the line number.
+* `ParseNode* node->l(int)` - also defined on the node, sets the line number.
 The line number of an existing node is stored in the `.line` field.

-Tokens `.type` and `.line` fields, and you can retrieve strings representing the name and value with `.name()` and `.value()` respectively.
-However, the internal fields of the token are usually superfluous within a grammar construction.
+Tokens include `.type` and `.line` fields, and you can retrieve strings representing the name and value with `.name()` and `.value()` respectively.
+However, the internal fields of the token are usually superfluous within a grammar action.
 Typically, you can just pass the whole `Token` object (identified by Lemon metavariable) as the sole argument to `p->mn()` to create a terminal node.

 Check out the examples for a better idea of how to use this stuff.
 It's not especially intuitive if you've never used a parser generator before, and teaching you to use one is beyond the scope of this readme.
-I suggest the Dragon Book (you know the one), or any of the various tutorials on using Bison/Yacc.
+I suggest the Dragon Book (you might know the one), or any of the various tutorials on using Bison/Yacc.
 The concepts are highly transferable.

 The `test_grammars/parasol` directory contains a draft of the grammar for a fairly "complete" programming language, including a non-trivial expression tree.
-This goes well beyond the usual toy examples provided with parser generators.
+This goes well beyond the designed-to-parse toy examples provided with parser generators.
 One real-world "wrinkle" to note is the use of the lexer to detect function calls and "scope refs" instead of the parser (by id with trailing `(` and `[` respectively), thereby avoiding ambiguities around function argument lists inside expression trees.

 _____________________________________________________________________